linkin8288/react-nodejs-ts/READ.md

 5. install mongoose and connect the mongodb database.

 6. app.use(express.json()); this line of code is used in an Express.js application to enable the middleware that parses incoming JSON data from HTTP requests.

+7. By adding the cors middleware to your Express application, you can control and manage cross-origin requests to your server.